RicardoDalcin/RicardoDalcin/README.md

 ### Hello there, I'm Ricardo 👋

-## Computer science student at UFRGS and front-end developer at Nelogica.
+## Lead Software Engineer at Nelogica

 <br>